Llanhilleth railway station: Original station

+Station reopened

-The present station is situated slightly to the East of the old one and reopened on 27 April 2008, nearly three months after services between Cardiff Central and Ebbw Vale Parkway railway station commenced.
-Plans include hourly services to Newport.
+The station and line reopened on 27 April 2008, nearly three months after services between Cardiff Central and Ebbw Vale Parkway railway station commenced.

-The station at Llanhilleth is situated to the rear of properties on Commercial Road, and opposite Railway Street, near the former station location.
+The present station is situated slightly to the East of the old one, to the rear of properties on Commercial Road, and opposite Railway Street, near the former station location.
 Access to the station and car park is provided off Commercial Road.
-The station currently has a single platform to serve both directions.
+The station opened with a single platform to serve both directions, a second one has since been added.
 The Ebbw Vale line received upgrades since reopening, with the branch extended to Ebbw Vale Town, and with an additional station opened at Pye Corner.

+Second platform added

-Along with this, there are plans for an hourly train from Ebbw Vale to Newport; to accommodate the extra services, a passing loop and second platform will be built at Llanhilleth.
+There are plans for an hourly train from Ebbw Vale to Newport; to accommodate the extra services, a passing loop and second platform have been built at Newbridge and Llanhilleth, opening on 4 December 2023.

 Services

-The normal service on Monday to Saturday is one train per hour in each direction; these terminate at Ebbw Vale Town and Cardiff Central.
-On Sundays, trains run approximately every two hours, via Newport.
+The normal service on Monday to Saturday is two trains per hour in each direction; these terminate at Ebbw Vale Town northbound and Cardiff Central or Newport.
+On Sundays, the Newport service is extended to Cardiff Central, and the direct service to Cardiff avoiding Newport does not run.